Last updated on October 10th, 2019

 Nightmare Hallow Scream Park, Chisago City MN

-This park has a unique expiate, overnight camping.
+This park has a unique experience, overnight camping in some haunted wood.
 Depending on the tent you select, the frights may go on all hours of the night.
-They provide a breakfast in the morning.
-Even if I had the less frightening experience, I don’t think I would get any sleep.
+They provide breakfast in the morning.
+Even if I selected the ‘Wussy Tent’, I don’t think I would get any sleep knowing, or maybe not knowing what lurks in the woods.
+Get your reservations early because only a limited number of campers are allowed each night.

 Tickets cost $49-$69.
 They are open the nights of Oct 20th-21st and 27th-28th.